COVID-19 Response Funds

 Anne Arundel Community Foundation's Community Crisis Response Fund will provide flexible financial assistance for needs immediately following a violent incident, natural disaster or other crisis in our community.
 Funding will go to Anne Arundel County nonprofits, and/or county agencies and departments to support community capacity building and/or community healing.
 The goal of the fund is to improve community safety, well-being and resiliency.

 Baltimore Artist Emergency Relief Fund was established to give the most effective way to provide timely aid to Baltimore artists through a nimble, localized relief fund that provides artists with a stipend ensuring that basic human needs are met.
-This coalition effort is administered by the Baltimore Office of Promotion & The Arts with advisors and support from many others in the arts community.
-For questions, please contact Maggie Villegas.
+This coalition effort is administered by the Baltimore Office of Promotion & The Arts with funding support from T. Rowe Price Foundation, Baltimore Office of Promotion & The Arts, Maryland State Arts Council, Robert W. Deutsch Foundation, Grit Fund, and Baltimore Creatives Acceleration Network.

 Baltimore Community Foundation's COVID-19 Evolving Community Needs Fund was established to enable rapid response to mitigate the effects of the public health emergency our region is currently facing.
 One hundred percent of all donated funds will go directly to address the negative impacts of the COVID-19 pandemic on our region’s communities, workforce, and vulnerable populations.